 specifically, I am the one born at the

 I started programming BASIC on an Apple ][+ my parents bought around 1980, when I was 8 years old or thereabouts.
-I wrote programs on that machine to do things like print my name 100 times.
-I thought to myself: this thing has possibilities.
+I wrote programs on that machine to do things like print my name 10 times, then 50 times, then 1000 times.
+I thought to myself: hm, this thing has possibilities.

 Here I am receiving my doctoral degree in August 2011.

 Computer science minors and would-be minors, I hereby address you in my capacity as the CS minor adviser.
 Each CS minor needs to fill out a CS minor plan; as long as it passes muster, I sign it, then you take it to your college adviser.
-(Each minor plan consists of a three-quarter intro sequence and *any* four 200s.)
-Once I have signed the form, any subsequent changes to the plan can be approved by email.
-If you haven't met with me yet, please contact me directly to set up an in-person appointment.
-Minor appointments always fit comfortably in a half hour.
+Each minor plan consists of a three-quarter intro sequence and any four CMSC 200s.
+The form to be filled out is available online here:

 Are you not sure you want a CS minor?
-No problem; speculators welcome.
+No problem: speculators, inquisitors, gadabouts and peripatetics are welcome.

 I love music.
 A lot.
 This is some of the music I've been listening to lately.